codenip-tech/symfony-base-repository/README.md

 This repository contains the basic configuration to run Symfony applications with MySQL database

 ## Content
-- PHP container running version 8.1.1
+- PHP-APACHE container running version 8.2
-- MySQL container running version 8.0.26
+- MySQL container running version 8.2.0

 ## Instructions
 - **[optional]** Replace all the occurrences of **symfony-app** in **docker-compose.yml.dist** and **Makefile** with some name more meaningful for your project